onc-healthit/site-content/CCDAValidatorReleaseNotes.md

 # C-CDA R2.1/R1.1/MU2 Release Notes:

+The **SITE C-CDA R2.1 Validator Release for September 25th 2017**, based on the [September 20th 2017 MDHT Release](https://github.com/mdht/mdht-models/releases/tag/v3.0.2.20170920_Consol2), contains the following fixes:

+*   The following defects identified in Google Groups for the TTT or ETT were corrected:
+    *   PurposeOfUseSecurityObservation/value and all other values and codes of templates which inherit from SecurityObservation now override their parent requirements.
+This allows for both templates to exist, but only the child's requirement to be enforced.
+This resolves the possible conflict of differing terminology requirements between a parent and child template.
+    *   PurposeOfUseSecurityObservation value/@codesystem now requires ActReason 2.16.840.1.113883.5.8 as opposed to the prior requirement of ObservationValue 2.16.840.1.113883.5.1063, due to an error in the HL7 example XML

+*   Other fixes and updates:
+    *   R2.1 ImmunizationMedicationInformation/code now enforces the codeSystem for CVX Vaccines Administered Value Set which selects from Vaccines administered (CVX) 2.16.840.1.113883.12.292

+**Known Issues in the release that impact users:**
+*   None

+***

+# Prior Releases:

+# C-CDA R2.1/R1.1/MU2 Release Notes:

 The **SITE C-CDA R2.1 Validator Release for Aug 29th 2017**, based on the [August 25th 2017 MDHT Release](https://github.com/mdht/mdht-models/releases/tag/v3.0.1.20170825_Consol2), contains the following fixes:

 *   The following defects identified in Google Groups for the TTT or ETT were corrected: